 Some collagen will break down at the wound, while blood supply gradually reduces.
-The scar slowly becomes paler, softer and smoother.
-Damage to the dermis, which is the deeper layer of the skin, will always lead to a scar.
+The scar slowly becomes paler, softer, and smoother.
+Damage to the dermis, which is the deeper layer of the skin, will always lead to it.

-On the other hand, damage to the epidermis, which is the outer surface, does not always produce a scar.
+On the other hand, damage to the epidermis, which is the outer surface, doesn’t always produce a scar.
 A scar is not just a change in skin color.
-If that was the case, then it would be very easy to manage them.
+If that was the case, then it would be very easy to manage it.

-However, the structure of the scared skin is slightly altered.
-Although most scars are permanent, they tend to fade within two years.
+However, the structure of the scarred skin is slightly altered.
+Although most of them are permanent, they tend to fade within two years.
 If they don’t fade during this time, chances are very small that they will ever fade.

-The final appearance of a scar is determined by the type of wound that led to the scar, the maintenance of the wound, various genetic factors, as well as the anatomical position of the wound.
+The final appearance of a scar is determined by the type of wound that led to it, the maintenance of the wound, various genetic factors, as well as the anatomical position of the wound.
 With these factors, the following types of scars can occur.

-These scars occur due to an extra aggressive healing process.
-These scars usually spread beyond the original injury.
-In serious situations, keloids can even limit movement and can lead to itchy scars.
+These ones occur due to an extra aggressive healing process.
+They usually spread beyond the original injury.
+In serious situations, keloids can even limit movement and can lead to itchiness.

-How to make scars stop itching?
-Some of the treatment methods applied includes surgical removal of the scar, silicone sheets for flattening the scar, as well as steroid injections.
+Some of the treatment methods applied include surgical removal of the scar, silicone sheets for flattening the scar, as well as steroid injections.
 In a situation where the keloids are not extended, freezing therapy can be applied, using nitrogen.

 Keloid formation can also be prevented through pressure treatment or even use of gel pads with silicone, immediately after injury.
 People with dark skin are at a higher risk of developing keloid scars, due to the nature of their skin.

-These types of scars usually occur after a burn.
+This type usually occurs after a burn.
 They are known for tightening the skin, which can even prevent or limit mobility.
 They also tend to spread deeper to the point of affecting nerves and muscles.